Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 You need good written communication skills in affiliate marketing, but that’s a skill many introverts have.

 Also, strong research skills would come in handy.
-Blogging is an excellent stepping stone in affiliate marketing, but you can also promote affiliate products and earn commission on other platforms as well, such as social media.
+Blogging is an excellent stepping stone in affiliate marketing, but you can promote affiliate products and earn commissions on other platforms such as social media.

 Income potential: varies, but according to ZipRecruiter, an average of $74/hour.